 - Communicating information regarding trends and issues at assigned installation to Team Leads.

 - Participating in regular in-service training or other contract activities as assigned.

 - A Master’s degree or higher in the Behavioral Health Professions (MS/MSW/MA/PhD)

-- Must have two years of experience after obtaining independent licensure
+- Must have at least 1 year of experience after obtaining independent licensure

 - Must be a U.S. citizen.